TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging.rst

 argument.
 You may want to error check any user input value, perhaps as in the following example::

-   # assuming loglevel is bound to the string value obtained from the
+   # assuming loglevel is bound to the string value obtained kutoka the
    # command line argument.
 Convert to upper case to allow the user to
    # specify --log=DEBUG or --log=debug
    numeric_level = getattr(logging, loglevel.upper(), None)